tskit-dev/msprime/docs/api.rst

 The :func:`.simulate` function provides the basic interface to running the coalescent with recombination simulation.
-The :func:`.simulate_tree` function provides a simplified interface for the speicial case in which we have no recombination.
+The :func:`.simulate_tree` function provides a simplified interface for the special case in which we have no recombination.

 .. autofunction:: msprime.simulate